Prof-Kunal-Roy/3D-Portfolio/README.md

 - Implement sending emails through a form on the website
 - Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

-## Want to land your dream programming job in 3 - 6 months?
+## Want to Learn New Technologies and Deployment ?
 ⭐ Follow me in LinkedIn - (https://www.linkedin.com/in/kunal-roy-961239163/)

 ⭐ Follow me in Github - (https://github.com/Prof-Kunal-Roy)